MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/service-new-look.md

 ## Dashboard 'new look' experience

-Dashboards also have a simplified action bar, just like reports and apps, for a consistent experience, while retaining the functional differences.
+Dashboards also have a simplified action bar.
+It's just like reports and apps, for a consistent experience, but it retains the functional differences.
 Here's a walkthrough of actions in a dashboard.

 ![Dashboard action bar in new look](media/service-new-look/power-bi-dashboard-action-bar-new-look.png)